yamii/node-bacnet/README.md

 ### Ran out of invoke ids!

-Ocassionally runs out of invocation IDs - the request will throw an error immediately and with PRINT_ENABLED will print to console "Ran out of invoke ids!" - this may not be recoverable - we have to look into how the underlying c library issues and reuses the invocation ids.
+Occasionally runs out of invocation IDs - the request will throw an error immediately and with PRINT_ENABLED will print to console "Ran out of invoke ids!" - this may not be recoverable - we have to look into how the underlying c library issues and reuses the invocation ids.